-The automated external defibrillator will walk you through their usage once activated, and an alarm sounds when a unit is opened.
-To reduce exposure to blood-borne pathogens, Safety and Housekeeping have been trained to properly clean up and dispose of bodily fluids.
+The automated external defibrillator will walk you through its usage once activated, and an alarm sounds when a unit is opened.
+To reduce exposure to bloodborne pathogens, fluids.
 Do not attempt to do this yourself.
-AED's are located in the following areas:
+AEDs are located in the following areas: